Nancy Pelosi Unveils New Nickname For Donald Trump

 Trump also dismissed news stories about the overall death toll from COVID-19, insisted that schools need to reopen and repeatedly blamed China for the spread of the virus.

-“It came from China, they should have never let it escape, they should have never let it out,” he told Wallace, disputing the anchor’s assertions that the U.S. is not dealing with the pandemic as good as countries in the European Union.
+“It came from China, they should have never let it escape, they should have never let it out,” he told Wallace, disputing the anchor’s assertions that the U.S. is not dealing with the pandemic as well as countries in the European Union.

 As New York Magazine reported, Trump has long used nicknames to attack and denigrate his political opponents.
 During the 2016 presidential election, he used nicknames to slam both Republicans and Democrats.